privatebuddy/project-item-catelog-production/README.md

 - http://13.229.131.118

 ## Project Detail :
-- Develop using Flask as Back-end
+- Develop using Flask as Back-end host with Ubuntu version 16.04 LTS
-- React as Front-end
+- React as Front-end host with Ubuntu version 16.04 LTS

+## Project Setup